Michael Bluejay’s

 C- and D-size LSD NiMH's

-C- and D-size eneloops are available only in Japan.
-Drat!
-But never fear, you have some other options.
+C- and D-size eneloops are available only in Japan, but other brands are available elsewhere:

 eneloop varieties compared